 Graduate Language Exams

 Please register for the exam a minimum of one week in advance.
-The form can be found in the German Department Main Office located in New Cabell Hall room 258 or Click Here.
-Forms must be accompanied by a $20.00 check written to the University of Virginia.
+The form and the instructions for both Proficiency and Mastery Exam can be found here (please add link to forms).
+Forms must be accompanied by a $20.00 check written to the University of Virginia and sent to Sandy Kendrick, New Cabell Hall Room 258, Charlottesville VA 22904.
+Sandy Kendrick email address: sjk2v@virginia.edu

 The Mastery Exam